ccoenraets/salesforce-developer-workshop/Creating-the-Application.md

 ### Step 2: Creating the App

+A Salesforce App is a group of Tabs that makes it easy for users to access a set of related features.

 1. In **Setup**, select **Build** > **Create** > **Apps**

 1. In the **Apps** section, click **New**